-Choosing Edit Databases from the Edit menu, then clicking the Properties button can display the Edit Properties for All Databases dialog.
-Note: Make sure nothing is selected in the Edit All Databases list when clicking the Properties button.
+Choosing Edit Databases from the Edit tab, then clicking the Properties button on the right of the dialog will display the Edit Properties for All Databases dialog.

 The dialog is displayed when the Properties button is clicked in the Edit All Databases dialog, and no databases are selected in the list.
 It allows you to perform action on all of the defined databases at once.